The colorful Guzmania is a perennial plant and a member of the Bromeliad family.

 What is the best lighting for Guzmania?

-Ideal Lighting: Although these plants can tolerate low light and can do pretty well with artificial light, they are much happier with an indirect natural bright light.
+Ideal Lighting: Although these specimens can tolerate low light and can do pretty well with artificial light, they are much happier with an indirect bright natural light.

 An eastern or western window is a good choice.
 Monitor the plant for a day or two after placing it.
 Be sure that it does not receive direct, hot sunlight because this will burn it.